mboladop/Give-a-Gif/README.md

-# THIS IS FOR EDUCATIONAL PURPOSES ONLY.
-THERE WILL BE NO COMMERCIAL USE OF THIS PRODUCT.
+#EDUCATIONAL PURPOSES ONLY.

-Give a GIF Class Project with RESTful APIs.
+Give a GIF Project with RESTful APIs.
 Used with a GIPHY API.

 Created with the following GitHub users:
-/mboladop
+/hschafer
 /Miguelmargar